top of page

 Our view for most of the day

-A real descent didn't come until the evening.
-It was five kilometers long and very steep so we still didn't cover much ground.
-After the steep descent we arrived at a fountain where we could get water from a mountain stream.
+An actual descent didn't come until the evening.
+It was five kilometers long and very steep, so we still didn't cover much ground.
+After the steep decline, we arrived at a fountain where we could get water from a mountain stream.
 It tasted better than most tap water.
 We got enough to make it through the rest of the day and tomorrow morning.
 Today we needed to camp by the side of the road again.

 Center of spain